jobapis/jobs-indeed/README.md

 $jobs = $client
     ->setKeyword('project manager')                 // Query.
 By default terms are ANDed.
 To see what is possible, use the [advanced search page](http://www.indeed.com/advanced_search) to perform a search and then check the url for the q value.
     ->setFormat('json')                             // Format.
 Which output format of the API you wish to use.
 The options are "xml" and "json".
 If omitted or invalid, the json format is used.
-    ->setCity('Chicago')                            // City.
-    ->setState('IL')                                // State.
     ->setLocation('Chicago, IL')                    // Location.
 Use a postal code or a "city, state/province/region" combination.
-Will overwrite any changes made using setCity and setState
     ->setSort('date')                               // Sort by relevance or date.
 Default is relevance.
     ->setRadius('100')                              // Distance from search location ("as the crow flies").
 Default is 25.
     ->setSiteType('jobsite')                        // Site type.
 To show only jobs from job boards use "jobsite".
 For jobs from direct employer websites use "employer".